UCLA vs. Oregon NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- UCLA and its opponents have gone over the current 59.5-point total in three of seven games (42.9%) this season.
+- UCLA and its opponents have combined to score more than 60.5 points in three of seven games this season.

-- Oregon's games have gone over 59.5 points in two opportunities this season.
+- Oregon's games have gone over 60.5 points in only one opportunity this season.

-- The two teams combine to average 67.4 points per game, 7.9 more than the over/under in this contest.
+- Saturday's total is 6.9 points lower than the two team's combined 67.4 points per game average.

-- These two squads combine to allow 46.1 points per game, 13.4 fewer than this contest's over/under.
+- This contest's over/under is 14.4 points more than the 46.1 these two squads combine to allow per game this season.

-- Bruins games this season feature an average total of 61.9 points, a number 2.4 points higher than Saturday's over/under.
+- The Bruins and their opponents have scored an average of 61.9 points per game in 2021, 1.4 more than Saturday's total.

-- In 2021, games involving the Ducks have averaged a total of 58.3 points, 1.2 fewer than this game's set over/under.
+- The 58.3 PPG average total in Ducks games this season is 2.2 points fewer than this game's over/under.

 UCLA Stats and Trends

-- UCLA is 5-2 against the spread and 5-2 overall this season when the team scores more than 21 points.
+- When UCLA records more than 21.0 points, it is 5-2 against the spread and 5-2 overall.

-- UCLA is 4-1 against the spread and 4-1 overall when the team picks up over 407.8 yards.
+- In games that UCLA piles up more than 407.8 yards, the team is 4-1 against the spread and 4-1 overall.

-- The Bruins have turned the ball over five times this season, eight fewer than the Ducks have forced (13).
+- This year, the Bruins have five turnovers, eight fewer than the Ducks have takeaways (13).

 - Find the latest spread and moneyline odds for UCLA at SISportsbook.